 This completes the operations of the inference mechanism in Figure 1.
 While the input to the inference process is the set of rules that are on, its output is the set of implied fuzzy sets that represent the conclusions reached by all the rules that are on.
-For our example, there are at most four conclusions reached since there are at most four conclusions.

-reached for our example, but that the implied fuzzy sets for some of the rules may have implied membership functions that are zero for all values.)

-3.11 Converting Decisions into Actions

-Next, we consider the defuzzification operation, which is the final component of the fuzzy controller shown in Figure 1.
-Defuzzification operates on the implied fuzzy sets produced by the inference mechanism and combines their effects to provide the "most certain" controller output (plant input).
+For this example, there are at most four conclusions reached since there are at most four rules on at any one time.
+(In fact, you could say that there are always four conclusions reached for our example, but that the implied fuzzy sets for some of the rules may have implied membership functions that are zero for all values.)
+3.11 Converting Decisions into Actions Defuzzification operates on the implied fuzzy sets produced by the inference mechanism and combines their effects to provide the "most certain" controller output (plant input).
 Some think of defuzzification as "decoding" the fuzzy set information produced by the inference process (i.e., the implied fuzzy sets) into numeric fuzzy controller outputs.
+There are actually many approaches to defuzzification.